 Filtration/Flow Rate

-Prefers a moderate to low flow with extremely good filtration
+Prefers good filtration and a moderate to low flow rate

 Water type